pivotal/docs-tap/learning-center/workshop-content/workshop-instructions.md

 The `prefix` attribute allows you to override the default `Section` prefix used on the title for the action.

-If a collapsible section includes an examiner action block and it is set to automatically run, it only starts when the user expands the collapsible section.
+If a collapsible section includes an examiner action block set to automatically run, it only starts when the user expands the collapsible section.

 In case you want a section header showing in the same style as other clickable actions, you can use: